Skip to Main Content

 Standardise clinical practice

-Ensure there is clarity in local policies and clinical guidelines/protocols regarding the indication and clinical parameters for treatment and, appropriate dosing of rasburicase for prophylaxis and treatment of TLS.
-This minimises the need for clinical validation outside of the immediate clinical team.
+Ensure there is clarity in local policies, clinical guidelines and protocols regarding the indication and clinical parameters for treatment, including appropriate dosing of rasburicase for prophylaxis and treatment of TLS.
+Organisational policy for documenting this information within clinical care plans and pathways minimises the need for clinical validation outside of the immediate clinical team.

 Ensure the use of rasburicase in non-specialist settings is minimised.